Anxiety gets a pretty bad rap, and I’d like to change that.

 4. I have found my purpose.

-If you had told me when I was 18 years old, that 25 years later I would be writing a self-help blog sharing with the world what it takes to successfully live with an anxiety disorder, I would have thought you clearly had the wrong person.
+If you had told me when I was my “pre-anxiety disorder” 18 year old self, that 25 years later I would be writing a self-help blog sharing with the world what it takes to successfully live with an anxiety disorder, I would have thought you clearly had the wrong person.
 The second thing I would have thought is probably, “Oh my God!
 What am I going to be going through that is so bad I decide to write a self-help blog because of it?!”
 At that age, I had never even HEARD of an anxiety disorder.
 I had never heard of a panic attack.
 I had no idea that these types of mental health issues existed and affected millions of lives.

 But now, 25 years later, I know that my purpose in life, aside from being a mother to my children, is to share what I have gone through and use it to help others.
 Everybody needs a purpose in life….a cause to fight for……a way to try to help make the world better.
 And my anxiety disorder gave me mine.

 5. I can be a guide to my children if they should ever develop an anxiety disorder.

 All my kids have at least some of my personality traits.